-Refinishing Process
+Restoration Process

-ABOUT OUR REFINISHING PROCESS
+ABOUT OUR RESTORATION PROCESS

 Every piece in our inventory is given a full inspection and refurbish, and ultimately delivered to the customer in the same condition we would want the piece to stand in our own home.
-And we do furnish our home with furniture from the same shipments we offer to our customers, and it goes through the same exact refinishing process.
+And we do furnish our home with furniture from the same shipments we offer to our customers, and it goes through the same exact restoration process.

 PROCESS DETAILS: